-You may want to update your HTTP Proxy Settings if your MySQL Enterprise Service Manager is not directly connected to the internet.
-The proxy settings are used when updating the information within the What's New tab and when accessing the MySQL Enterprise Website for authentication of your license and product key information.
+You might want to update your HTTP Proxy Settings if your MySQL Enterprise Service Manager is not directly connected to the internet.
+The proxy settings are used when updating the information within the What's New tab.
 For more information, see Section 2.9, "The What's New Tab".